Last updated on January 14th, 2021

 - 3 tablespoons honey

-- 2 tablespoons fig jam or fruit jam
+- 2 tablespoons fig jam or other fruit jam

 - 1 tablespoon Dijon mustard